-- 1 SUPPORTS the final design for the Carriageway Duplication for Connolly Drive Kinross between Burns Beach Road and MacNaughton Crescent as detailed in this Report. - 2 AGREES to proceed to the public tender stage for the Carriageway Duplication for the Connolly Drive Kinross Project.
+- 1 SUPPORTS the final design for the Carriageway Duplication for Connolly Drive Kinross between Burns Beach Road and MacNaughton Crescent as detailed in Report CJ275-12/08. - 2 AGREES to proceed to the public tender stage for the Carriageway Duplication for the Connolly Drive Kinross Project.